 Study limitations.
 Our study explored differences between males and females; however, the samples from our dataset only looked at biological sex and not gender, therefore our conclusions only account for biological and behavioural sex differences.
 Our study is also unable to distinguish whether behavioural differences or genetic and physiological differences between sexes are driving the observed differences.
 Additionally, sheet washing frequency may serve as a reflection of an individual’s overall hygiene habits and external factors such as hand washing frequency may be confounding variables that impact the microbial composition of individuals as hand washing frequency has been previously shown to impact microbial diversity (37).
 Various factors such as age, health, lifestyle, and environment also impact the human microbiome (40).
 While our investigation focused on sex and sheet washing frequency, additional variables included in the dataset such as time spent outside, time spent with windows open, and/or roommates, could be further confounding variables contributing to the observed differences.
 The original dataset only sampled a single environment, a college dormitory, which generally consists of individuals within a limited age range.
 Differences in age and environments, such as urban or rural settings, have previously been demonstrated to impact skin microbial composition (35).
 While our results showed that differences in both sex and sheet washing frequency drive variation in microbial composition, our conclusions are specific to the context of our study and cannot be generalized to other age groups and environmental settings.
-Additionally, the dataset had small sample sizes, particularly for the female low sheet washing frequency group which only had 3 samples, making it difficult to draw generalizations about this group as well as the others.
+Additionally, the dataset had small sample sizes, particularly for the female low sheet washing frequency group, making it difficult to draw generalizations about this group as well as the others.
 Further research with larger sample sizes is needed to validate our findings.
 The specificity of our results was also limited to genus-level identification for taxonomic, core microbiome, and differential abundance analyses as many samples in the dataset lacked species-level taxonomic information.

 Conclusion.
 The objective of our study was to investigate the influence of sex and the hygiene factor of sheet washing frequency on the hand skin microbial composition of individuals in a shared living environment.
 We found that both sex and sheet washing frequency impacted hand skin microbiome diversity and composition.
 More specifically, we first found that sex is a greater driver of microbial composition than sheet washing frequency as there were greater differences in beta diversity metrics between sex groups than within sex groups, and sex impacted the abundance of genera similarly at high and low sheet washing frequency.
 However, sheet washing frequency still influences hand microbial representation, with bacterial genera representation at both low and high sheet washing frequency found to be mostly different.
 More specifically, we observed that less frequent sheet washing is associated with greater differences in hand microbial composition load between sexes since there were greater variations in abundance of certain phyla, as well as more unique genera when sheets were washed less frequently.
 The presence and abundance of genera in each group indicate that a higher frequency of hygiene practices, like sheet washing, can decrease microbiome differences between sexes and reduce opportunistic pathogens.
 Altogether, our study contributes to the continued field of research on the differential composition of microbiota between sexes but uniquely discusses how sex intersects with hygiene practices like sheet washing to influence microbial diversity and abundance.
 Our study therefore acts as a platform for future research on how hygiene habits influence the human microbiome and health outcomes in a sex-specific manner.